-Always try to get the hottest signal you can to tape.
+Always try to get the hottest signal you can on record.
 If you don't, you're missing out on some of the sound from the source.
-Get the level as hot as you can without going over the threshold.
+Get the level as hot as you can without going over.
 Some A/D converters have a feature called a soft limit, which can help with this.